Nonlinear phase synchronization and the role of spacing in shell models: Conclusion

 \section{Conclusion}

-A detailed analysis of the dynamics of triadic phases in a number of shell models, interpreting them as chains of triads, where each triad is a nonlinear oscillator, reveals how \textit{synchronizability} plays a key role in the statistics of the energy cascade.
-In particular, our result show that phase synchronized events are associated with bursts of energy transfer, which determine the intermittency of the system.
-Our investigation, which is in line with previous results on Burgers equation that links intermittency to phase dynamics, provides new evidence that stronger intermittency is related to increased triadic phase coherence, as evidenced in a shell model of three dimensional Navier Stokes equations.
+A detailed analysis of the dynamics of triadic phases in several shell models, interpreted as chains of interacting triads, where each triad is considered as a \emph{nonlinear oscillator}, reveals how \textit{synchronizability} plays a key role in the statistical properties of the energy cascade.
+In particular, our results show that phase-synchronized events are associated with bursts of energy transfer, which determine the intermittency of the system.
+Our investigation, which is in line with previous results on Burgers equation that links intermittency to phase dynamics, provides new evidence that stronger intermittency is related to enhanced triadic phase coherence, which is demonstrated first in a shell model representation of the three dimensional Navier Stokes equations.

 In the classical GOY model, with fixed inter-shell spacing, $g=2$, the system exhibits the ``usual level'' of intermittency.
+Decreasing inter-shell spacing below a critical value, while keeping the same physical quantities conserved, we systematically examine how each scaling exponent changes continuously, ultimately approaching a Burgers-like dynamical scaling in the continuum limit.
+This transition is accompanied by a loss of scale invariance in the statistics of triadic phases and in the Kolmogorov multipliers.
+Remarkably, the enhancement of intermittency correction is associated with a breaking of the statistical symmetry of both quantities: while their PDFs are scale-independent at the ``usual level'' of intermittency, they lose this invariance as the intermittency increases, providing an interesting challenge to hidden-symmetry theories \citep{mailybaev:2022,mailybaev_rev:2022}.

-Decreasing inter-shell spacing, while keeping the same physical quantities conserved , we systematically examine how each scaling exponent changes continuously, ultimately approaching a Burgers-equation like dynamical scaling in the continuum limit.
-This scenario allows us to investigate the casual link between synchronization and intermittency, demonstrated by the use of a Kuramoto order parameter to quantify phase coherence among the triad population of a shell model.
-The PDFs of the order parameter $R$ reveal an increased likelihood for fully coherent events as $g$ decreases, accompanied by a loss of scale universality in the statistics of triadic phases.
-Complementary to this, the average phase (i.e. the phase associated with the complex Kuramoto parameter) distribution becomes more peaked around $\pi/2$, which is incidentally the value that maximizes forward energy transfer.
+This progressive enhancement of intermittency, controlled by the inter-shell spacing, allows us to investigate the connection between synchronization and intermittency, systematically using a Kuramoto order parameter to quantify global phase coherence among the triads of the shell model.
+The PDFs of the order parameter $R$ reveal an increased likelihood for fully coherent events as $g$ decreases, complementary to this, the average phase $\Phi$ (i.e. the phase associated with the complex Kuramoto parameter) distribution becomes more peaked around $\pi/2$, which is incidentally the value that maximizes forward energy transfer.